sageserpent-open/americium/README.markdown

 where the shrinkage mechanism has not yet managed to shrink further on a previous failing case, but is still retrying, whereas the shrinkage stop predicate is only invoked with freshly shrunk cases where progress has been made.

+### How do I directly run a minimised test failure without modifying or duplicating my failing test? ###

+Ah yes, `.withRecipe` is all well and good - it takes you straight to the minimised test failure, but it means you either have to temporarily modify your existing test, or duplicate it, or add some ugly conditional path to choose either `.withLimits` or `.withRecipe`.
+This isn't a problem if you like to preserve the minimised test failures as tests in their own right, say for bug reproduction work, but is annoying most of the time.

+Fortunately, there is a way to force your existing test that uses `.withLimit` / `.withLimits` to focus on just the minimised test failure - use a _recipe hash_.

+Whenever the `Trials` machinery finds a minimised test failure, it stores a mapping between a hash of the recipe JSON - the recipe hash - and the recipe JSON itself in a database located in the Java temporary directory location.

+This database usually has a default name, but if you want to override this, set the Java property `trials.runDatabase` accordingly.

+Anyway, the `TrialsException` thrown when `Trials` decides it has found the minimised test failure contains both the full recipe JSON *and* the recipe hash - so make a note of the recipe hash.

+You can then re-execute the same test without modification, setting the Java property `trials.recipeHash` to be the recipe hash you just noted.
+This will tell the `Trials` machinery to go straight to the minimised test failure without generating any other cases.

+Once you've debugged and fixed the failure, remove the property setting and the test will go back to the usual mode of operation.
+Easy!
+This also works with the JUnit5 integration too.

 ### Suppose a test wants to reject a test case based on the test's own logic?  ###

 Presumably you've examined the `Trials.filter` method and found it wanting - maybe there is something about the validity